Davis-Townsend Elementary School

 It is necessary to have lice checks periodically throughout the school year.
 Please check the student out of sight of other children and be sensitive.
 If you have a child with live head lice, please notify the office and follow the Davidson County guidelines.
 You will need to call for someone to pick up the child from school.
 Be sure to inform the parents that they will have to bring the child to the office for a lice check before they will be allowed to return to class.
 The office will provide a packet of information for the child to take home.
 When a child is being sent home for lice, please inform the office of any siblings as siblings must also be checked.

 All transportation notes MUST be brought to the office to be logged on the Transportation Change Form.
 Please make sure that the note includes the child’s first and last name and the teacher name before turning the note into the office.
 No child will be allowed to change transportation without a written note from a parent.
 We are not allowed to take transportation changes over the phone.

-Students who have not filled out a transportation request for a bus route prior to August 1, 2014 will have a 10 day wait before being added to a bus route.
+Students who have not filled out a transportation request for a bus route prior to August 4, 2017 may have a 10 day wait before being added to a bus route.

 - Class Parties